Game Boy Camera calibration

 Brand new battery reading

-Once you've installed the battery, be sure to check the battery's voltage again.
+Once you've installed the battery, be sure to check the circuit to ensure it's getting power.
 If you've done everything correctly, you'll get a reading that is similar to the one your got before the installation.
-Sometimes, there is a slight .01 or .02 drop in voltage.
+Sometimes, there is a slight drop in voltage.
 This is normal, and simply indicates it's under load.
-This doesn't seem to happen with Game Boy Cameras, but is common with Pokemon games due to the type of board they use.
+Most of the time though, you wont see any difference because these SRAM circuits barely pull any power.

 Step 2: Use gb operator to install save